 - 1. Students are encouraged to select a language that they have not previously studied.
 A student who chooses a language he or she has studied previously and is placed at an advanced level may encounter difficulties in completing the required 8 credits in one language. - 2.
 The language required for non-native speakers of Japanese is Japanese unless they demonstrate sufficient proficiency in the Japanese Placement Test. - 3.
 Students who are assigned to Japanese language track 3 (Japanese Reading and Writing Courses) on the basis of the Japanese placement test and want to choose Japanese to fulfill their language requirements must obtain approval from the coordinator of the Japanese Language Program.
 Please consult the Center for Language Education and Research for further information on procedures. - 4.
 Language courses must be taken in the correct sequence.
 Credit will not be counted for a language course of a level lower than one taken previously for the graduation requirement. - 5.
 Students who wish to continue study of a language other than Japanese beyond the required 8 credits may include additional credits in their SE Electives up to 12 credits. - 6.
 Regardless of whether the student is a native or non-native speaker of Japanese, students may include up to a total of 30 credits in Japanese as SE Electives. - 7.
-In principle, no withdrawals are allowed for any language courses.
+In principle, no withdrawals are allowed for language courses taken to fulfill the 8-credit language requirement.
 Once a student withdraws from such a class, they will not be allowed to choose that language to fulfill the language requirement. - 8.
-Note that many language courses are lottery courses.
-Make sure you register the lottery courses during the lottery entry period.
+Note that many language courses are lottery courses. (see section a330 for general information about lottery courses).
+Make sure that students register only for the language they need to fulfill their language requirement during the lottery entry period (see section b330 for information about which courses are lottery courses).

-■ Course Registration for Chinese, French, and Spanish Courses offered for FLA students
+Course Registration for Chinese, French, and Spanish Courses offered for FLA students